Bourns ACE-128 Absolute Contacting Encoder - 128 positions - QWIIC I2C interface - Arduino and Raspberry Pi support

 A third was used to detect the operator's head rotation in a motion control headset

-My hobby is progressing to manufactured PCBs and SMD soldering, so I pulled this design out and made some up.
+My hobby progressed to manufacturing PCBs and SMD soldering, so I pulled this design out and made some up.
 The current units are made with lead-free solder using a steel stencil and Controleo2 derived reflow oven.
 Each unit is individually tested.

 The ACE-128 is the smallest and cheapest absolute encoder available today.
 It uses some really ingenious mathematics in its design.
 This library and package are a unique solution for easily including precise digital knobs into Arduino and Raspberry Pi projects.